-3.4.6.1 Agent Start Distributions
+4.4.6.1 Duration Distributions

-Several events create agents over a duration with a controllable distribution.
-There are fewer options compared with single value distributions as many of the distribution settings are taken automatically from the event's start time and duration.

-For the non-constant distributions, each agent is given a birth time calculated according to the distribution.
-Each distribution uses 0 as the min, and the event duration as the max.
-Resulting values are added to the event start time to produce an arrival time within the event time range.
+A duration distribution is used to determine agent arrival times within an interval.
+There are fewer options than with a standard distribution as the min and max are taken automatically from the event start time and duration.
+The specified distribution automatically uses 0 as the min and the event duration as the max.
+Values generated by the distribution are added to the event start time to produce an agent's ultimate arrival time.